isabella232/sign-integrations.en/help/workday/quick-start.md

     ![Configure Review Document Step](images/configure-rd-stepsmaller-575.png)

 1. Optionally, add a ‘redirect user’ for capturing ‘decline to sign’ actions.
-When users decline, [!DNT Workday] reroutes the documents to a configured security group for review.
+When users decline, [!DNL Workday] reroutes the documents to a configured security group for review.

 From the related actions menu of a [!UICONTROL Review Document Step], select **[!UICONTROL Business Process]** > **[!UICONTROL Maintain Redirect]**.
 Next, select one of the following: